riti1302/OCR-correction/README.md

 ### WorkFlow

 This project is done in two parts :
-[1] Pre-processing : Localization and Removal of annotation using image processing techniques.
+[1] Localization and Removal of annotation using image processing techniques.
-[2] Post-processing : Spelling correction of OCR generated output.
+[2] Spelling correction of OCR generated output using Natural Language Processing.

 <p align="center"> <img src="workflow.jpg"/> </p>

-### Preprocessing

-Dataset is in the form of video file from which frames are needed to be extracted.
-Frames from the video can be obtained using `get_frames.py`.
-The faces for face detection are annotated using [labelImg](https://github.com/tzutalin/labelImg).
-The annotations for each frame can be transferred to a csv file using `xml_to_csv.py`.

-Dataset for emotion recognition can be obtained using `get_dataset.py`.
-It takes a csv file containing the coordinates for the faces and its corresponding emotion and create a dataset for the emotion recognition model.
-If you want to train the emotion recognition model on a custom dataset then keep the dataset inside  [training_dataset](Emotion_Recognition/training_dataset) images of emotion in a saperate folder.
+### Localization and Removal of Annotation

+In this part we intent to localize and remove the annotation from the document images.
+We implemented the following steps to achieve that :
+[1] Pre-processing - Correcting skew, changing DPI to 300, adaptive thresholding and removing noise using gaussion blur.
+[2] Localizing annotation by filtering out connected components having area more than some threshold value.
+[3] Creating annotation masks using path opening and closing operations (which is required for inpainting).
+[4]

 ### Training
 #### Face Detection model